pbevan1/Detecting-Melanoma-Fairly/README.md

 processed by this script.
 Note this script clears the `data/images` directory before populating it, so if you want to put other images in there, do this after running the `download.py` script.

-**NOTE**: The surgical markings/rulers test set from Heidelberg University [[3]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6694463/) is not publicly available.
-Refer to the paper for contact details of the corresponding author to request data if necessary.

 The data directory should now look as follows:
 <pre>
 Melanoma-Bias